Duathlon Training Plans, Triathlon Training programs and 5k running plans aggregated from all over the net.

 Plan 3: Detailed Plan Intro <Duathlon Plan>

-Plan 4. <Here> are four 5K Training Schedules that get progressively harder up to an intermediate level.
+Plan 4. <Here> are four 5K Training Plans that get progressively harder up to an intermediate level.

 Plan 5. <Here> is the London Duathlon 2009 Training Plan.
 Certainly not for beginners but not rocket science either.

 Plan 6. <Here> is the 8 Week Long Distance Duathlon Plan.
-This one is a bit better.
+This one is a bit better but even a long course plan should have more intensity in it than this one.
 More suited for the longer course Duahtlon.
-For a longer duathlon I would suggest you do much more distance training before 8 weeks.
+For a longer duathlon, I would suggest you do much more distance training before 8 weeks.
 IE more than this plan suggests.

-Plan 7. <Here> is a more thoughtful Duathlon Plan.
+Plan 7. <Here> is a more thoughtful Duathlon Training Plan.
 It looks nicer as well!

 plan 9.
-And <here> is a skeleton plan for a duathlon for you to structure your training and add your favourite sessions.
+And <here> is a skeleton plan for a duathlon training plan for you to structure your training and add your favourite sessions.

 Plan 16: Strength & Conditioning Plans: Most of you won’t do these.
 They impact on your run/cycle/swim training.
 That’s why you plateau.
 Because you don’t do this.
 Don’t say I told you so in 2 years time!
 This is from ‘running’ by Paul Cowcher ISBN 978-1-84773-875-2 and just covers Strength-Conditioning-Plan.
 If you want more…buy the book, it’s good.